 The task was to create a transportable cabin that would be constructed in workshop and brought to site.
 This building had to be reproductive and be able to adapt to different contexts.

 The search for a solution led us to the design of a modular system.
 The system defines a structure as a set of individual elements consisting of: columns, floors, walls, roof, etc. In such way the building can be transported in assembled or individual elements depending on the situation.
 Modular system allows to construct different sizes and configurations of the building.

 At the base design stage it is unknown where the building will appear.
 The only known context is the climate elements such as sun, wind and water.
-As a result of that, the roof of the building looks as if floating in the wind, it also protects the structure from the heat of the sun and has a shape that collects rainwater that pours it from one plane to another and exhibits water flow.
-The building adapts to varying natural terrain by standing on slender feets of variable heights.
+As a result, the roof of the cabin looks like floating in the wind.
+It also protects the structure from the heat of the sun and has a shape that collects rainwater, pours it from one plane to another and exhibits water flow.
+The building adapts to natural terrain by standing on slender legs of variable heights.

 Location: Molėtai region, Lithuania

 Client: MB "Piritas"

 Area: 23 sq.m